-11.a Start-up and Shutdown Provisions.
+- 11.a Start-up and Shutdown Provisions.
 Pursuant to SWCAA 400-081 "Start-up and Shutdown", technology based emission standards and control technology determinations shall take into consideration the physical and operational ability of a source to comply with the applicable standards during start-up or shutdown.
-Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA shall include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown.

-Emergency Generator Engines.
+Where it is determined that a source is not capable of achieving continuous compliance with an emission standard during start-up or shutdown, SWCAA shall include appropriate emission limitations, operating parameters, or other criteria to regulate performance of the source during start-up or shutdown. - Emergency Generator Engines.
 Visible emissions from the emergency generator diesel engine power units are limited to 10% opacity or less during normal operation.
 However, the diesel engine may not be capable of reliably limiting visible emissions to less than 10% opacity until normal operating temperature is achieved.
-Therefore, the 10% opacity limit shall not apply to engine exhaust during start-up periods.

-11.b Alternate Operating Scenarios.
+Therefore, the 10% opacity limit shall not apply to engine exhaust during start-up periods. - 11.b Alternate Operating Scenarios.
 SWCAA conducted a review of alternate operating scenarios applicable to equipment affected by this permitting action.
-Identified alternate operating scenarios are described below.

-Glass Furnace Control Equipment Maintenance.
+The permittee did not propose or identify any applicable alternate operating scenarios.
+Therefore, none were included in the permit requirements. - Glass Furnace Control Equipment Maintenance.
 Control equipment associated with the Glass Furnace requires periodic maintenance.
 The control equipment must be by-passed to perform the required maintenance.
 Emissions of affected pollutants are uncontrolled during these maintenance periods.
-Permit conditions allow an annual maintenance period of up to 5 days in length for each individual control system (ESP/Spray Dryer, SCR System).
+Permit conditions allow by-pass of the control equipment for up to 120 hours per year for each individual control system (ESP/Spray Dryer, SCR System).
 Maintenance may be performed on both systems simultaneously or each system individually.